modiimedia/arri/languages/ts/eslint-plugin/README.md

 This library provides some useful lint rules when building schemas for Arri-RPC.

-If you are using Arri Schema standalone the only lint rule you probably want is `arri/prefer-modular-imports`.
+If you are using Arri Schema standalone and are not using any of the codegen features the only lint rule you will probably need is `arri/prefer-modular-imports`.

 ## Installation